ansys/openapi-common/doc/source/index.rst

 Contributing
 ------------
-Contributions to this library are welcomed.
-For more information, see the :doc:`Contributor Guide<contributing>`.
+We welcome contributions to this library.
+For more information, see the :doc:`Contributing<contributing>`.

 Project Index
 -------------